LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Psychic Assault.md

 The subject takes bashing damage equal to Potency.

-**+1 Reach:** The subject also suffers a –1 penalty to Mental rolls for the Duration of the spell due to the mental trauma.
-This effect may be applied up to three times, for a maximum penalty of –3 for three Reach.
+**+1 [[Reach]]:** The subject also suffers a –1 penalty to Mental rolls for the Duration of the spell due to the mental trauma.
+This effect may be applied up to three times, for a maximum penalty of –3 for three[[Reach]].